universalweb/Whitepaper/WhitePaper.md

     </li>
 </ul>

-<h3>TECH DEBT - <small>SLOW SPEEDS BIG IMPLICATIONS</small></h3>
+<h3>DNS & HTTP - <small>OUTDATED PROTOCOLS</small></h3>

-<p>HTTP & DNS were built a long time ago without the consideration of modern demands in mind.
-More and more bandwidth is being sucked up, HTTP continues to show its long known scalability issues, and DNS is lacking in security, performance, scalability, and features.
-If half of the web can be shut down from DoS-ing specific DNS servers there's an obvious architectural limitation.
-HTTPS is the current vehicle for our global economy it's essentially the armored car of the Web.
-The entire digital economy relies on and is transported over HTTPS any modifications to it will result in a change to the economy on a global scale.
-Any slowing down to the primary components of the Web, (HTTP & DNS), results in missed opportunities or stagnant economic growth across the planet especially in first world countries.
-DNS & HTTP limit the Web's potential, hinder scalability, are dreadfully slow compared to modern options, lack modern features, negate the ability to redesign core functionality, eat up bandwidth, and cost consumers & businesses billions.
-There are a plethora of issues and if we don't begin to address them we'll begin to experience an extremely degraded Web experience and at worse rapid economic stagnation.
-When you factor in all the dollar signs and worse case scenarios one soon realizes that ignoring the Web's shortcomings could result in a global humanitarian crisis for first-world nations.
-A lot is riding on the Web and when the Web suffers it has a ripple effect that affects us all.</p>
+<p id="outdatedProtocols">HTTP & DNS were designed a long time ago in the context of Web history.
+They weren't  built then to do what we expect of them today.
+More and more bandwidth is being sucked up simply due to the design of HTTP in and of itself.
+The entire digital economy relies on and is transported over HTTP any modifications to it will result in economic fluctuations.
+HTTP is the current vehicle for our global economy it's essentially the armored car of the Web.
+The global slowing down of HTTP would result in at the very least missed economic opportunities or worse case stagnant economic growth across the planet.
+Meanwhile DNS is primarily lacking in security, privacy, and modern features.
+If half of the web could be shut down from DoS-ing specific DNS servers there's an obvious architectural limitation to DNS.
+If by taking over a DNS server, changing domain records, or <a hreh="https://www.cloudflare.com/learning/security/glossary/bgp-hijacking/">hijacking BGP</a> you could reroute traffic without  users being aware that had happened there is an architectural design issue at play.
+Just the fact that someone else could change your DNS records without proving they control the domain is an immediate concern.
+If someone where to get into your Godaddy or Cloudflare account they could change any of your domain records, which isn't possible on the UW due to the design of <a href="">domain certificates</a> & the <a href="">DIS</a>.
+The design of DNS & HTTP limit the Web's potential, hinder scalability, lack modern features, eat up bandwidth, cumulatively costs billions, and negate the ability to redesign core functionality resulting in perpetual systemic issues.
+We absolutely need to address these concerns or we'll continue to have issues until we reach a financial breaking point.</p>

 <h6>SOURCES</h6>
 <ul>